Jonnius00/TaskManagementAPI/TaskManager_TeamPlan.md

 # Task Management API - Team Plan & Setup

 This document outlines how a team of three will build a .NET 8 Task Management API with JWT authentication, Entity Framework Core (SQLite), clean architecture (Controllers, Services, Models, Data), and controller tests.

-!
-The curresrt state of the project is described at the very bootom of this file.
+!!!
+The current state of the project described at the very bottom of this file ( see Current Project Status ).

 ## 1. Roles and Responsibilities